sonimonish00/AuthKB/HTTP.md

 **About HTTP :**

  - Based on Client Server (Req-Res) Model
- - Mostly uses Reliable/TCP-IP Connection over port 80 (HTTP3/QUIC uses UDP)
+ - Mostly uses Reliable/TCP-IP Connection over port 80 (HTTP3/QUIC uses UDP).
+HTTP is simplex.
- - Stateless But not Sessionless : HTTP Cookies provide session Mechanism/Stateful sessions.
+ - Stateless But not Sessionless : HTTP + Cookies = Stateful sessions.
+(Web Socket/Socket.io is Stateful & Duplex, works on top of http)
  - Proxies/Middleware (B/W Client & Server) : Cache, Filter, Log, Load balance, Auth./Cookies, CORS, Tunnel, etc.
  - API - XMLHttpRequest, server-sent events etc. [REST, SOAP etc.]
  - HTTP cookies violate the REST architectural style because even without referencing a session state stored on the server, they are independent of session state (they affect previous pages of the same website in the browser history) and they have no defined semantics.